massdriver-cloud/docs/docs/applications/build-your-own/02-azure-app-service.md

 ## Publish

-At this point the application bundle can be published to the Massdriver bundle manager:
+At this point the application bundle can be published to the Massdriver package manager:

 ```yaml
 mass app publish